Automating-GIS-processes/site/source/index.rst

 You can find materials from the Geo-Python course at `https://geo-python.github.io <https://geo-python.github.io>`_.

-The Automating GIS processes course runs for seven weeks at the University of Helsinki starting in the second teaching period on Tuesday the 27th of October 2020.
+The Automating GIS processes course runs for seven weeks at the University of Helsinki starting in the second teaching period on Tuesday the 2nd of November 2021.
 Topics per week are listed below.
 Please note that this web page is updated each week before the lesson:

 +----------------+---------------------------------+